MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-analytics/bpa-faq.md

 3. Find **Business performance analytics**, and select **Installation failed**.
 4. Select the link to retry the installation, and monitor the app installation process.

 ### Why isn't my data showing up in Business performance analytics?

 To maintain the accuracy of report data, Business performance analytics assesses the quality of the source data.
-If the assessments don't meet defined rules, Business performance analytics logs information in the "Bpa self help logs table" in Microsoft Dataverse.
-To learn more see [Business performance analytics self-help](/troubleshoot/dynamics-365/finance/business-performance-analytics/business-performance-analytics-self-help-overview).
+If the assessments don't meet defined rules, Business performance analytics logs information in the **Bpa self help logs** table in Microsoft Dataverse.
+To learn more, see [Business performance analytics self-help](/troubleshoot/dynamics-365/finance/business-performance-analytics/business-performance-analytics-self-help-overview).

 ### When will data be available in reports after the Business performance analytics is installed for the first time?